ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies the minimum number of bytes in a received message that need to be covered by a checksum.
 A special value of 0 means that a received packet does not need to have a non-zero checksum field.
-A receiving Endpoint will not forward messages to the application that have less coverage.
+A receiving endpoint will not forward messages that have less coverage to the application.
 The application is responsible for handling any corruption within the non-protected part of the message {{!RFC8085}}.

 ### Connection Priority {#conn-priority}